FuzionView/FV-Docs/source/SystemOperatorAdmin.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 .. hint::
-   * Click the **Eye** icon to view and manage the Datasets configured for a Data Provider
+   * Click the **Eye** action icon to view and manage the Datasets configured for a Data Provider
-   * Click the **Pencil** icon to edit the name of a Data Provider
+   * Click the **Pencil** action icon to edit the name of a Data Provider
-   * Click the **Person** icon to manage users for a Data Provider
+   * Click the **Person** action icon to manage users with access to a Data Provider
-   * Click the **Trashcan** icon to delete a Data Provider
+   * Click the **Trashcan** action icon to delete a Data Provider

 Rename Data Provider
 ^^^^^^^^^^^^^^^^^^^^^^

-Change the name of a data provider from the Data Providers list by clicking the **Pencil** icon next to the provider's information:
+Change the name of a data provider from the Data Providers list by clicking the **Pencil** action icon next to the provider's information:

 .. figure:: /_static/SOAdmin2_DataProviderName1.png
    :alt: Edit Data Provider Name